10 Verbalising Your Future

 Figure 10.12: Is your CV human or robotic?
 While AI tools like ChatGPT can help you get started, they are of limited value when it comes to finishing and polishing your CV and other written job applications.
 OpenAI logo from Wikimedia Commons w.wiki/6Lat adapted using the Wikipedia App 🤖

 So make sure you personalise and humanise your writing, because it’s easy for a human reader to spot dehumanised and depersonalised CVs and covering letters that have been generated by AI.
-(Advisor 2023b; Christian 2023)
+(Q. Byte 2023; Christian 2023)

 Highlight all the verbs in your CV.
 Arrange them into groups of related verbs, you could either use the classification of verbs in this chapter or make your own.
 If you put each group of verbs on it’s own virtual “shelf”, which shelves are empty, see figure 10.13?
 Which verbs are missing?

-Identifying the “empty shelves” on your CV can help you work out what skills you need to develop in the future.
+Identifying the “empty shelves” on your CV can help you work out what skills you need to develop in the future, see the skills audit in section 2.2.5.
 At this stage in your career, nobody should expect your shelves to be fully stacked.
 As well reflecting on the verbs, think about which sections need improving in the future:

 • If your EXPERIENCE shelf is looking a bit bare, see chapter 5